cookpad/terraform-aws-eks/README.md

 * Provision several different node types for use by the same cluster.
 * To use existing IAM roles.

+## Requirements

+In order to communicate with kubernetes  correctly this module requires `kubectl` and the `aws` cli to be installed and on your path.

+Note: We considered an approach using the kubernetes terraform provider.
+But this required multiple edit - plan - apply cycles to create a cluster.
+This module allows a cluster to be created and ready to use in a single PR.

 ## Modules

 ### [vpc](./modules/vpc)